wisdom-oss/docs/backend/deployment.md

 > (WSL) is not supported by these instructions as they may need anther syntax
 > or may not even support Docker out-of-the-box_

-## Prerequesites
+## Prerequisites
-This section will be used to install the following prerequesites:
+This section will be used to install the following prerequisites:
 * Docker
 * Docker Compose
 * Git